z4kk4/z4kk4/README.md

 ## About me
-I'm Zakaria, an IT student at htw Berlin, and working as student at Kyto gmbh !
+I'm Zakaria, an IT student at htw Berlin, and working as student at Kyto gmbh ! founded and developed a mobile app called [LuftCarta you can find here on PlayStore](https://play.google.com/store/apps/details?id=com.ferramairakaz.atractful)

 ###  🧶 i'm working on some cool personal web projects.
 ###  🧶 i'm working on an IOT university project based on Rpis, mqtt and node-red.